 01 of 05

-First, take a look at shrubs.
-You might easily overlook them when planning your shade garden (many gardeners gravitate toward annuals and perennials).
-Do not forget about them since shrubs provide structure and background for that planting bed you are so eager to fill with the smaller plants that tend to be much more visible at the garden center.
-All of the following shrubs are grown for their foliage, not for flowers and can add undeniable value to a shade garden (The zone recommendations listed refer to the U.S. Department of Agriculture plant hardiness zone system):
+You might easily overlook shrubs when planning a shade garden (many gardeners gravitate toward annual and perennial flowering plants).
+But do not forget about shrubs, they provide structure and background for that planting bed you are so eager to fill with the smaller, more showy plants that tend to jump out at you at the garden center.
+The following shrubs are evergreens grown for their foliage and they can add great value to a shade garden.

 02 of 05